shiva2vk/PhishGen-X-Multi-Tone-Explainable-Phishing-Email-Simulation-Detection/README.md

 ##  Abstract

 **PhishGen-X** is a cybersecurity project designed to simulate and detect phishing emails using modern NLP techniques.
-It uniquely integrates **GPT-2** to generate realistic multi-tone phishing emails and **BERT** for classifying them, enriched with **explainability using SHAP**.
+It uniquely integrates **GPT-2** to generate realistic multi-tone phishing emails and train **BERT** for classifying them, enriched with **explainability using SHAP**.
 The project supports adversarial email simulation, psychological tactic tagging, and visual diagnostics, making it ideal for AI-driven phishing detection research and SOC analyst training tools.

 ---